How Much Does a Standby Generator Cost to Install?

 Installation costs can vary widely.
 The lowest cost installation can be obtained when the generator is positioned at or near the home's gas meter and the electric meter is also located on the same side of the house as the gas meter.
 Installation costs will range higher when the generator is located away from the gas meter and when the two meters are on opposite sides of the home..

-When budgeting for a professionally installed standby generator for your home, it is best to assume installation costs will closely approximate the cost of the generator equipment.
+When budgeting for a professionally installed backup generator for your home, it is best to assume installation costs will closely approximate the cost of the generator equipment.
 This isn’t always true but, more often than not, the rule of thumb is fairly accurate.
 So—if you spend, say, $6,000.00 for the generator equipment, expect the total project to be around $12,000.00.
 If the generator is positioned away from gas and electric meters, installation costs will be higher.
 Project costs for liquid-cooled generators begin in the mid-teens and can often range well in excess of $20,000.00.

-If your home exceeds 2,500 square or is an all-electric home and you’re looking for a whole house generator, you will likely need to focus on liquid-cooled generators.
+If your home exceeds 3,000 square or is an all-electric home and you’re looking for a whole house generator, you will likely need to focus on liquid-cooled generators.

-The best advice we can offer anyone considering a standby generator is to consult an industry professional.
+The best advice we can offer anyone considering a backup generator is to consult an industry professional.
 We’ve witnessed folks make the mistake of putting the cart before the horse by purchasing a generator without any thought of what they want to power with the generator.

 Avoid making this mistake ...